chrizws/Pancakes/README.md

 A simple Spring Boot project that fetches for the Pancake Sweats availability via REST API periodically.

-Response is generated to the front end in table format and sent via email
+Response is generated to the front end in table format and sent via email if availability pops upp

 Front end
 - Thymeleaf